-That’s why I love this genius breakfast hack – Hash Brown Waffles!!
+That’s why I love this genius breakfast hack – Egg & Cheese Hash Brown Waffles!!
 By making hash browns in a waffle iron, they get super crispy on the outside, and tender in the middle, plus there’s no flipping required.
 Add in the eggs, cheese and chives, and it’s a whole breakfast in itself that’s finished in half the time!

 Because this is a breakfast hack, we’re starting with pre-shredded (gotta love that time-saver) Simply Potatoes Shredded Hash Browns.
 They are ready to go straight out of the bag – totally fresh and never frozen (because who wants soggy frozen potatoes??).

 The time can vary as well, so you’ll want to watch your waffle closely once you close it.
 I had mine on a medium-high heat setting and it took about 4-5 minutes to cook to get nice, golden brown hash brown waffles.

 Don’t you love how nice and crispy these Cheesy Hash Brown Waffles get?
 You get nice fried bits of cheese around the edges, too.
-I like to serve these with a dollop of sour cream and some more fresh chives.
-The recipe will feed at least four people but can easily be double or even tripled, depending on how many you’re feeding.
-Just set your oven to the “warm” function, or the lowest temperature it will go, and place each waffle on a baking sheet in the oven to keep warm while you continue cooking the rest.
+To keep your hash browns warm and crispy, just set your oven to the “warm” function, or the lowest temperature it will go, and place each waffle on a baking sheet in the oven to keep warm while you continue cooking the rest.

-- ¼ cup fresh chopped chives, plus some for garnishing
+1/4cupfresh chopped chivesplus some for garnishing

-- Salt & pepper
+Salt & pepper

 Sour creamfor serving, if desired

-- Heat waffle iron on the medium-high setting.
+Heat waffle iron on the medium-high setting.
 Spray each side generously with non-stick cooking spray or brush with melted butter.

-- In a medium-sized mixing bowl, whisk together eggs and milk.
+In a medium-sized mixing bowl, whisk together eggs and milk.
 Stir in potatoes, cheese, chives and season with ½ teaspoon salt and ¼ teaspoon pepper.

-- Depending on the size of your waffle iron, scoop a layer of the potato mixture onto the surface (for the round waffle maker, I used about 1 cup of the mixture).
+Depending on the size of your waffle iron, scoop a layer of the potato mixture onto the surface (for the round waffle maker, I used about 1 cup of the mixture).
 Spread to about ½ inch from the edges and close the waffle iron.
 Cook for about 5 minutes, checking every few minutes to avoid burning.
 When the entire waffle is golden brown in color, carefully remove from the waffle iron with a fork or tongs.

-- *Tip: Turn your oven to the "warm" function and place finished waffles on a baking sheet in the oven to keep warm which the rest are cooking.
+*Tip: Turn your oven to the "warm" function and place finished waffles on a baking sheet in the oven to keep warm which the rest are cooking.